-The AS in Engineering Technology degree can serve as either a terminal degree, or as the first step of a Florida university system 2+2 program leading to a bachelor's degree in a technical area or in management.
+The Associate in Science in Engineering Technology degree can serve as either a terminal degree or as the first step of a Florida college system 2+2 program leading to a baccalaureate degree in a technical area or in management.

-The Engineering Technology Program prepares students with skills in production processes, quality systems, and maintenance awareness for modern manufacturing processes, and safety.
-It emphasizes the development of proficiencies related to Computer Aided Design (CAD), Computer Numerical Control (CNC), and systems functions required by today’s manufacturing processes.
-Process improvements, including total predictive maintenance, lubrication technology, vibration, and alignment, as well as quality work practices emphasized in the curriculum.
+The Engineering Technology Program prepares the student with skills in production processes, quality systems, and maintenance awareness for modern manufacturing processes, and safety.
+It emphasizes the development of proficiencies related to Computer-Aided Design (CAD), Computer Numerical Control (CNC), digital manufacturing (3D printing), and systems functions required by today’s manufacturing processes.
+Process improvements, including total predictive maintenance, lubrication technology, vibration, and alignment, as well as quality work practices are emphasized in the curriculum.
 This program develops the technical skills and management competencies needed to advance efficient and effective performance strategies within advanced manufacturing entities.

-The Engineering Technology Program requires an 18-credit ET core, a 12-credit Mechanical Design and Fabrication specialization block, 12 elective credits, and 18 General Education credits, for a total of 60 credit hours.
-The method of instruction used in program core and specialization courses is referred to as "competency-based individualized instruction."
-Instead of teaching the course through traditional lectures and laboratory sessions at scheduled times, all of the material is formatted into self-study modules, called “units," that contain both theory and hands-on components.
-Units provide information on significant applied engineering competencies, components, circuits, mechanisms, and equipment that are widely used in manufacturing facilities.
-Several units make up one course.
+This Engineering Technology specialization is comprised of an 18-credit program core, a 12-credit Mechanical Design and Fabrication Specialization block, 12 Technical Elective credits, and 18 General Education credits, for a total of 60 credit hours.
+ET core and specialization courses use competency-based individualized instruction, meaning that instead of traditional lectures and laboratory sessions at scheduled times, all of the material is formatted into self-study modules (called “units”) that contain both theory and hands-on components.
+These modules provide information on applied engineering competencies, components, circuits, mechanisms, and equipment that are widely used in manufacturing facilities.
+Several unit modules make up one course.

 The Engineering Technology lab and classroom facilities at the Clear Springs Advanced Technology Center in Bartow consist of high-quality laboratory equipment for numerous hands-on activities that develop the skills required to construct, operate, analyze, and program a wide range of circuits and equipment used in this field.
-Each student is assigned to a specific instructor.
-The instructor monitors the student’s progress, grades exams, and determines the final letter grade for each course completed.
-The assigned instructor also assists the student in selecting appropriate courses to progress through the program.
-Engineering Technology classes are scheduled and are open for enrollment at all times and are independent from traditional fall, spring, and summer terms.
+An instructor monitors the student’s progress, grades exams, and determines the final letter grade for each course completed.
+The instructor also assists the student in selecting appropriate courses to progress through the program.
+Engineering Technology classes are open for enrollment at all times, and scheduling is independent from traditional fall, spring, and summer terms at the College.

 Certain courses in this program require placement at the college level or satisfaction of developmental education requirements in reading, writing, and mathematics.